HeranYang/Hyper-GAN/data/readme.md

 ## Dataset

-This folder is the root data folder containing processed dataset, which needs to be downloaded and processed by users.
+This folder is the root data folder containing processed dataset, which needs to be downloaded and processed by the users.